logo

 • It requires advanced knowledge of sign language:

-Remember, baby talk is a natural way for infants to learn language, and signing can enhance this process.
-Another fun way to encourage signing is through talking toys for babies.
+Baby talk is a natural way for infants to learn language, and another fun way to encourage signing is through talking toys for babies.

 Talking Toys for Babies to Encourage Signing